 These scenarios can result in the IP address of the affected Microsoft 365 datacenter servers appearing on third-party blocklists.
 Destination email organizations that use these blocklists will reject email from those Microsoft 365 messages sources.

 High-risk delivery pool

-To prevent this, all outbound messages from Microsoft 365 datacenter servers that's determined to be spam or that exceeds the sending limits of the service or outbound spam policies are sent through the high-risk delivery pool.
+To prevent our IP addresses from being blocked, all outbound messages from Microsoft 365 datacenter servers that are determined to be spam are sent through the high-risk delivery pool.

 The very real possibility that IP addresses in the high-risk delivery pool will be placed on IP blocklists remains, but this is by design.
 Delivery to the intended recipients isn't guaranteed, because many email organizations won't accept messages from the high risk delivery pool.

 Messages where the source email domain has no A record and no MX record defined in public DNS are always routed through the high-risk delivery pool, regardless of their spam or sending limit disposition.